Gunman Opened Fire On Child’s Birthday Party, Four People Shot

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) – Four people, including a child, were taken to the hospital after someone opened fire on a child’s birthday party in southwest Miami-Dade.
+MIAMI (CBSMiami) – Four people, including a teenager, were taken to the hospital after someone opened fire on a child’s birthday party in southwest Miami-Dade.

 It happened just after 11 p.m.
-Sunday near a playground of an apartment complex at SW 260th Street and 139th Avenue.
+Sunday near a playground of an apartment complex at Southwest 260th Street and 139th Avenue.

 Witnesses said someone opened fire on people in a parking lot.